-- O1.
-Defined.
+01. Defined.
 Interlocutory orders are orders that do not finally decide all previously undecided issues presented in a proceeding, except the Commission may by order decide some of the issues presented in a proceeding and provide in that order that its decision on those issues is final and subject to review by reconsideration and appeal, but is not final on other issues.
 Unless an order contains one (1) of the paragraphs set forth in Rule 323 or a paragraph substantially similar, the order is interlocutory.
-(7-1-93) - O2.
+(7-1-21)T IDAHO ADMINISTRATIVE CODE Public Utilities Commission IDAPA 31.01.01 - Rules of Procedure of the Idaho Public Utilities Commission 02.
 Certain Orders Always Interlocutory.
 The following orders are always interlocutory: orders suspending rates, fares, tolls, rentals, charges, classifications, contracts, practices, rules or regulations under Section 61-622, Idaho Code; orders initiating complaints or investigations; orders joining, consolidating or separating issues, proceedings or parties; orders granting or denying intervention; orders scheduling prehearing conferences, discovery, hearing, arguments or deadlines for written communications; orders proposing modified procedure; orders compelling or refusing to compel discovery.
-(7-1-93) - 03.
+(7-1-21)T 03.
 Review of Interlocutory Orders.
-Interlocutory orders may be reviewed pursuant to Rules 322, 324 and 325.
-(7-1-93)

-322. REVIEW OF INTERLOCUTORY ORDERS (RULE 322).
+Interlocutory orders may be reviewed pursuant to Rules 322, (7-1-21)T 322.
+REVIEW OF INTERLOCUTORY ORDERS (RULE 322).

 Any person may petition to review any interlocutory order.
 The Commission may rescind, alter or amend any interlocutory order on its own motion, but will not on its own motion review any interlocutory order affecting any party's substantive rights without giving all parties notice and an opportunity for written comment.
-(7-1-93)

-323. FINAL ORDERS (RULE 323).
+(7-1-21)T 323.
+FINAL ORDERS (RULE 323).